 Do you produce good content but struggle to get people to read it?
 Then your title is most probably the problem.
 Whether you’re creating an article for the company blog, a press release or a web page, the title or heading is the most important thing you’ll write.
 Together with the picture, it should stop the reader in their tracks and be alluring enough to make clicking irresistible.
 Luckily, we have some tips on how to do that!

 In a typical day on the internet, we’re bombarded by hundreds of titles, most of which we don’t give a second glance before happily scrolling on.
-However, just occasionally, something will pique our curiosity enough to make us pause.
+However, just occasionally, something will stimulate our curiosity enough to make us pause.

-We’ve all clicked on a seemingly innocuous link, only to be swamped by a torrent of clickbait titles in bold font: “How to lose stomach fat in just 14 days”, “You won’t believe what happened when Karen lifted her toilet seat”, “How to manage with less money in the new year”, “Don’t forget to do this when you book your next holiday”.
+We’ve all clicked on a seemingly harmless link, only to be swamped by a torrent of clickbait titles in bold font: “How to lose stomach fat in just 14 days”, “You won’t believe what happened when Karen lifted her toilet seat”, “How to manage with less money in the new year”, “Don’t forget to do this when you book your next holiday”.

 It’s also highly likely that these are the titles you usually click.
 But why?
 Is it really so important to find out what’s hiding under Karen’s toilet seat?